 Apple’s overwhelmed success of iPad has pro-activated many other players.
-In last couple of weeks, market expectations have been raised as many companies announced few upcoming products like BlackPad from BlackBerry and Microsoft.
-Adding joy to competition, an Indian company EC Media (international) Pvt.
+In the last couple of weeks, market expectations have been raised as many companies announced few upcoming products like BlackPad from BlackBerry and Microsoft.
+Adding joy to competition, an Indian company EC Media (International) Pvt.
 Ltd has announced another eBook Reader keeping Indian contribution to IT intact.

 EC Media has a tie-up with Ingram, a US-based digital aggregator or warehouse, and has access to at least 100,000 titles from various publishers.
 It has tied up with publishers including Penguin, Roli and Oxford University Press to upload titles on Wink’s portal.
 It has also independently tied up with Permanent Black, a New Delhi-based publishing company, for four of its titles.